HOW CAN I MAKE A DONATION?

 The Gulf Islands Marine Rescue Society (GIMRS - see below) is a Canada Revenue Agency Registered Charity - 883015596.
 We provide tax receipts for all donations over $20.

 You can make a one-time donation, monthly donations, and even send a charity gift card!
 CanadaHelps accepts donations by credit card, including VISA, MasterCard and Amex, and by Visa Debit and Interac Online.

 2) Send a cheque payable to “Gulf Islands Marine Rescue Society” to:

 PO Box 702, Salt Spring Island, BC V8K 1A0

 3) Add GIMRS to your Estate Planning:

-Consider the Gulf Islands Marine Rescue Society in your will and know that your bequest will benefit the local community and possibly save lives long into the future.
+Consider the Gulf Islands Marine Rescue Society in your estate planning knowing that your bequest will benefit the local community through supporting safety on our local waters and possibly saving lives long into the future.

 HOW MUCH DOES IT COST TO PROVIDE LIFESAVING Marine SEARCH AND RESCUE SERVICES?

 $50 pays for a strobe light, which could save the life of a crew-member swept overboard during a night rescue